coralproject/talk/INSTALL.md

 #### Setup

-We now have to install the dependancies and build the static assets.
+We now have to install the dependencies and build the static assets.

 ```bash
 # Install package dependancies